rak-n-rok/Krake/docs/dev/scheduling.rst

 Scheduling of Applications
 --------------------------

+- At first, the scheduler checks, if the clusters that will be considered and filtered to host the application, are even ONLINE.
+If a cluster isn't reachable, it is not considered in the scheduling process.

 - The application handler evaluates if all constraints of an application match the available Kubernetes cluster resources.
 The application constraints define restrictions for the scheduling algorithm.
 Currently, the custom resources constraint,